-Translocation sites would be identified and have to be pre-approved by the IDNR and the property owner where the translocated mammals would be placed prior to live-capture and translocation.
+Translocation sites would be identified and have to be pre-approved by the MDC and the property owner where the translocated mammals would be placed prior to live-capture and translocation.
 Live-capture and translocation could be conducted as part of the alternatives analyzed in detail.
-When requested by the IDNR, WS could translocate mammals or recommend translocation under any of the alternatives analyzed in detail, except under the no involvement by WS alternative (Alternative 3).
-Since WS does not have the authority to translocate mammals unless permitted by the IDNR, this alternative was not considered in detail.
+When requested by the MDC, WS could translocate mammals or recommend translocation under any of the alternatives analyzed in detail, except under the no involvement by WS alternative (Alternative 3).
+Since WS does not have the authority to translocate mammals unless permitted by the MDC, this alternative was not considered in detail.
 In addition, the translocation of mammals by WS could occur under any of the alternatives analyzed in detail, except Alternative 3.
 However, translocation by other entities could occur under Alternative 3.

 The translocation of mammals that have caused damage to other areas following live-capture generally would not be effective or cost-effective.
 Translocation is generally ineffective because problem mammal species are highly mobile and can easily return to damage sites from long distances, habitats in other areas are generally already occupied, and translocation would most likely result in mammal damage problems at the new location.
-In a study in Northcentral Illinois, raccoons were trapped and relocated, then monitored (Mosillo et al. 1999).
-The study found that translocated raccoons left the release site very quickly (hours to days) and dispersed into the surrounding environment.
-Many of them denned near human residences after dispersal, potentially creating new conflicts with landowners.
 Also, hundreds of mammals would need to be captured and translocated to solve some damage problems; therefore, translocation would be unrealistic.
 Translocation of wildlife is also discouraged by WS policy (WS Directive 2.501) because of the stress to the translocated animal, poor survival rates, and the difficulties that translocated wildlife have with adapting to new locations or habitats (Nielsen 1988).
 There is also a concern of spreading wildlife diseases by moving wildlife from one location to another.

-Reducing Damage by Managing Mammal Populations through the Use of Reproductive Inhibitors
+Reducing Damage by Managing Mammal Populations through the Use of Reproductive Inhibitors responsible for causing damage.

-Under this alternative, the only method available to resolve requests for assistance would be the recommendation and the use of reproductive inhibitors to reduce or prevent reproduction in mammals responsible for causing damage.
 Reproductive inhibitors are often considered for use where wildlife populations are overabundant and where traditional hunting or lethal control programs are not publicly acceptable (Muller et al. 1997).
 Use and effectiveness of reproductive control as a wildlife population management tool is limited by population dynamic characteristics (e.g., longevity, age at onset of reproduction, population size and biological/cultural carrying capacity), habitat and environmental factors (e.g., isolation of target population, cover types, and access to target individuals), socioeconomic, and other factors.